-The meniscus can be thought of as the shock absorber of the knee, although it also plays an important role in knee stability.
+The meniscus can be thought of as the shock absorber of the knee, although the menisci also play an important role in maintaining knee stability.

 What does the knee meniscus do?